Does the Early Bird Get the Worm?

 Early action programs are a hybrid.
 Students may apply early under these early action (EA) programs and receive an early admissions decision.
 However, the student is under no obligation to accept the offer of admission and can wait until May 1 to select which college to attend.
 For purposes of clarity, this post will focus exclusively on the differences between early decision (ED) and regular decision.

-So when should a student apply under an early decision program?
-I advise that students apply ED only when the college in question is far and away the student’s first choice, and when the family is not “price sensitive,” meaning that the family is willing to forgo the possibility of comparison pricing.
+I advise that students apply ED only when the college in question is clearly the student’s first choice, and when the family is does not need to compare prices.

 Let’s take each of these conditions in turn.

-Is this college really my first choice?
 Some students are very confident in identifying their first choice college.
 I was.
-But many students are still confused in the fall of their senior year.
-Both my brother and sister had some ideas of what type of college they wanted, but no institution really stood out in their mind.
-I applied early because there was no doubt in my mind that this one college was where I wanted to go.
+But many students still find their choices confusing in the fall of their senior year.
+Both my brother and sister had some ideas of what type of college they wanted.
+However, no institution really stood out for either of them.
+I applied early because I no doubt in my mind that Dartmouth was where I wanted to go.

 Some people point out that, statistically speaking, it is easier to get into a college during the ED process than during the regular process.
 Thus, they ask me whether it isn’t a better strategy to apply early.
 The answer is yes–but only if you agree to forsake all other admissions and financial aid offers.

 Many colleges accept as much as 30-35% (sometimes much more–see below) of their entire freshman class in the ED process.
 And usually the pool of ED applicants is smaller than the regular pool.
 So in a statistical sense, a qualified applicant has a better shot of admission in an ED process than in the regular process.

 (For more on the statistical analysis of how this works, see the book The Early Admissions Game: Joining the Elite by Christopher Avery, Andrew Fairbanks, and Richard Zeckhauser.)